Bui Dam

 The Bui Dam is a 400 MW hydroelectric project in Ghana.
 It is built on the Black Volta river at the Bui Gorge, at the southern end of Bui National Park.
-The project is a collaboration between the government of Ghana and Sino Hydro, a Chinese construction company.
+The project was a collaboration between the government of Ghana and Sino Hydro, a Chinese state-owned construction company.
 Construction on the main dam began in December 2009.
 Its first generator was commissioned on 3 May 2013, and the dam was inaugurated in December of the same year.

-Bui will be the second largest hydroelectric generating plant in the country after the Akosombo Dam.
-The reservoir flooded about 20% of the Bui National Park and impacts the habitats for the rare black hippopotamus as well as a large number of wildlife species.
-It required the resettlement of 1,216 people, and affected many more.
+Bui is the second largest hydroelectric generating plant in the country after the Akosombo Dam.
+The reservoir flooded about 20% of the Bui National Park and impacted the habitats for the rare black hippopotamus as well as a large number of wildlife species.
+It required the resettlement of 1,216 people, and affected the lives and livelihoods of many more.